reyandrea/DBMS2/README.md

 2. List the circuits in the USA (done)
 3. Which constructors have not won before?
 4. What is the fastest lap time for the Singapore Grand Prix -5.
-List all drivers under McClaren-
+List all drivers under McClaren- (find alternative)
 6. Time and place of top 3 fastest pit stops
-7. Which driver has the most wins?
+7. Which driver has the most wins? (done)
 8. Which races have the tightest outcome?
 9. Which constructors have the longest pitstop time (of all time)?
-10. Which drivers have the same nationality as the constructor?
+10. Which drivers have the same nationality as the constructor? (done, pick a more interesting one)

 ## Requirements